 Swede (also known as Rutabaga) is that knobbly root vegetable that you don't know what to do with that comes in your veggie box.
-Make it into some yummy Spicy Swede Chips in the air fryer or roast up in the oven, and never wonder what to make with it again.
+Make it into some yummy Spicy Swede Chips (or Rutabaga Fries) in the air fryer or roast up in the oven, and never wonder what to make with it again.

 In late autumn and all through winter, swede, known as Rutabaga in North America, makes an appearance in veg boxes and in markets, and we all wonder what on earth to make apart from swede mash!
 (Which is great and all, but you can only eat it so many times)

 Swede makes a delicious soup, like this Classic Swede (Rutabaga) and Carrot Soup, but did you know that you can also make it into yummy chips?
 Just spice it up, and pop it into the air fryer or oven for an easy side or snack.
 The chips would make a great addition to a Thanksgiving or Christmas table alongside these Marinated Brussel Sprouts with Sticky Balsamic or my famous Savoury Christmas Filo Wreath Pie, or better yet, with this Vegan Mushroom Bourguignon Pie.
 And if you're wondering what to do with those parsnips that also came in your veggie box, try making these Air Fryer Parsnips (Fries, Chips or Roasted)

 It's so easy to make swede chips!
 You can vary the spices to your own taste.